Category: Local Food (Page 6 of 13)

 Soil Science Notes

-Disclaimer: I’m just getting started when it comes to understanding what is going on under the ground.
-Soil is unfathomably intricate and in constant flux.
+Disclaimer: Soil is unfathomably intricate and in constant flux.
 So, starting to understand it can seem daunting.

 Yup, daunting.